 In the Table view, customers can drill deeper into their individual orders to review each order’s configuration and status.

 The order detail view can be expanded to display captures made against each of the orders.
 In addition, each capture’s page also provides a link to the image in Planet Explorer to download the imagery assets.
+For point orders, a 25 sq km box is drawn around your area of interest within the collect.

 Some Dashboard limitations to consider: